 To get your organisation ID:

-- Sign in to the managed Google Play Store.
+- Open the managed Google Play Store.

-- Click Admin settings.
+- Go to Admin settings.

 - Copy your organisation ID string from the organisation information box and send it to your developer.